jeffmahoney/kernel-install-tools/README.md

 unless there are fatal errors.
 Missing dependencies will cause the tool to exit successfully.

-## sbtool-enroll-key `sbtool-enroll-key` is used to queue the public
+## sbtool-enroll-key

-component of the signing key for enrollment in the system MOK (Machine Owner Key) database at next reboot.
+`sbtool-enroll-key` is used to queue the public component of the signing key for enrollment in the system MOK (Machine Owner Key) database at next reboot.
 The EFI shim will prompt for a password.
 The root password active when the tool was invoked will be used.
 If the key is already enrolled or queued for enrollment, the tool exits successfully.
-A copy of the
+A copy of the certificate will be installed into /etc/uefi/certs/ using the short fingerprint of the certificate as the file name.

 Typical usage: